gverploeg/Recommender-Case-Study/individual.md

 1. Explore the data files.
 To start load them into a GraphLab SFrame.

-2. We will do some exploratory analysis in pandas first.
+2. We will do some exploratory analysis first.
 How many users are there?
 How many artists are there?
 How many songs are there?

 3. What is user 666's favorite song (and how absolutely heavy metal is it)?
 What are user 333's top 10 favorite songs?